When is the best time to take a pregnancy test?

 If I am pregnant, what should I do next?

 After taking one of our lab-quality pregnancy tests, you should have an ultrasound.
-We will provide one for free in our center to verify your pregnancy.
+We will provide one for free in our clinic to verify your pregnancy.
 The ultrasound will also let you know how long you have been pregnant and if your pregnancy is developing in the right place.
 An ectopic pregnancy occurs when the fetus is developing outside of the uterus, which can be extremely harmful to your health.
 Learn more about our limited ultrasounds and schedule your appointment for a pregnancy test today.